ddmitov/perl-executing-browser/README.md

 * **4. User-space solution:**
     no daemons or services are installed or started, no privileged ports are opened, no firewall notifications should be triggered and no need for administrative privileges to run the program.

-* **5. No user-specific logic or data in the compiled executable:**
-    no programming logic or data specific to a given user or online service should be part of the compiled Qt executable of the browser.
-All C++ code must comply with Qt open source license(s) and PEB should be fit for the widest possible array of tasks without recompilation.

 ## Features